shaunchua94/Projects/3. Natural Language Processing/1. Gambling or Problem Gambling/README.md

 ## 3. Discussion
 **Model Selection**
-We decided to adopt the Optimised Logistic Regression, in favour of the lower tradeoff for specificity despite the lower sensitivity score.
+<br> We decided to adopt the Optimised Logistic Regression, in favour of the lower tradeoff for specificity despite the lower sensitivity score.

 **Feature Words**
-The bar plot below shows the coefficients of the top 20 feature words obtain from the model.
+<br> The bar plot below shows the coefficients of the top 20 feature words obtain from the model.
 Evidently, certain words tended to lead the model to classify a post as originating from r/problemgambling and others from r/gambling.

 <img src="./images/dsi_13_sg_shaun_project_3_featurewordcoefs.png">